-Dr. Holger Hoock is a historian of Britain, the British Empire, and Revolutionary America.
-He is the author, most recently, of Scars of Independence: America’s Violent Birth.
-His other books include Empires of the Imagination and The King’s Artists.
+Dr. Holger Hoock is an award-winning historian of Britain, the British Empire, and Revolutionary America.
+His books include Scars of Independence: America’s Violent Birth, Empires of the Imagination, and The King’s Artists.

-Hoock’s research interests span the history of violence, including in relation to race and gender; the history of monuments, memory, and commemoration; and the intersections of state-formation, war, and empire-building, on the one hand, with histories of the arts, archaeology, cultural patriotism and exploitation, heritage, and museums on the other.
+Hoock’s research interests span the history of violence, including in relation to race and gender; the history of monuments, memory, and commemoration; and the intersections of state-formation, war, and empire-building on the one hand with histories of the arts, archaeology, museums, and cultural patriotism and exploitation on the other.

 Hoock has been a Kluge Fellow at the Library of Congress, a Visiting Scholar at Corpus Christi College, Oxford, and a Senior Fellow at the Institute for Advanced Study at the University of Konstanz as well as Visiting Professor at his alma mater, the University of Freiburg.
 His research has also been supported by, among others, The Huntington Library, the Library Company of Philadelphia, the Massachusetts Historical Society, and the David Library of the American Revolution in the U.S.A, the Arts and Humanities Research Council and the British Academy in the UK, and the Deutscher Akademischer Austauschdienst and the Studienstiftung des Deutschen Volkes in Germany.
 He is the recipient of the UK’s Philip-Leverhulme-Prize for internationally recognized young researchers (2006) and an elected Fellow of the Royal Historical Society (UK).

-A first-generation College graduate and graduate student, Holger’s personal and professional journey has so far taken Holger from Germany to the United Kingdom and the United States.
-Holger grew up near Heidelberg in Southwestern Germany, was educated at the Universities of Freiburg (M.A., 1997), Cambridge, and Oxford (D.Phil.
+A first-generation College graduate and graduate student, Holger’s personal and professional journey has so far taken him from Germany via the United Kingdom to the United States.
+Holger grew up near Heidelberg in Southwestern Germany, studied at the Universities of Freiburg (M.A., 1997), Cambridge, and Oxford (D.Phil.
 2001), and taught at the Universities of Cambridge (2002–5) and Liverpool (2005–10), where he also founded the interdisciplinary Eighteenth-Century Worlds Research Centre.
 In 2010, he moved to the J. Carroll Amundson Chair in British History at the University of Pittsburgh, PA.